-The deposit is still a work in progress with ongoing collection of data by linguists Isabel O’Keeffe, Carolyn Coleman, Ruth Singer, and Aung Si, with musicologist Linda Barwick and field-based research assistants Janet Mardbinda and Talena Wilton and other members of the communities.
-Older archival material collected by Coleman in the 1980s and 90s will also be added to the deposit.
+The collection is still a work in progress with ongoing collection of data by linguists Isabel O’Keeffe, Carolyn Coleman, Ruth Singer, and Aung Si, with musicologist Linda Barwick and field-based research assistants Janet Mardbinda and Talena Wilton and other members of the communities.
+Older archival material collected by Coleman in the 1980s and 90s will also be added to the collection.

 Acknowledgement and citation